skellis46/slipbox/artistic research and ecosystems.md

 - concern here is not what types of writing to present (e.g. Borgdorff pp.167-8; but also Nelson, others -- Bulley report gives overview), or indeed _how to decide_.
 But rather to make it clear that a decision is being made and it is a decision that normally serves interests of the researcher (call to authority, validation)

 ### the chaos of framing: Children of the Soil as a case study

+- pre pre-production (lots of testing), pre-production, production (making), post-production (making), post post-production

+The conditions for making the video work were an artistic residency in Italy in which the expectation was that I would create art (even though they used the language of research -- very common in the arts world now).
+My role was clear and I undertook that role seriously.

+- add link.
+Not necessary to watch it.

 The first time I described the video work _Children of the Soil_ as practice research was on Friday 9 December 2022, nearly four months after I published the work online on Vimeo. (thought of it as an art work -- akin to B p.154) I did this as part of a very early scan and review of current research outputs plausibly submittable to the next (years from being announced) Research Excellence Framework here in the UK.
 This is not to say I hadn't thought of the work as practice research beforehand, but only loosely and lightly (more on this in a moment).
 You might say that in the back of my mind I was aware that at some stage I would need to articulate its practice research-ness and a University evaluation process precipitated that I cross the line. -- relate to matrix.